vimeo/php-mysql-engine/README.md

 Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
 For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

-Pull requests are welcome, but this project doesn’t have an issue tracker as it won’t be actively maintained.
-If you want to fork the project, feel free!

 ## SQL Syntax Supported

 This library supports a wide variety of query syntax, including: